ChiragAgg5k/cheat-sheets/Git CheatSheet.md

 ### Git Log

 This command's life has been taken by many git history visualizers.
-Still the OG's rely on it.
+Still the OGs rely on it.
+It shows a list of past commits along with their commit ids, which can then be used to show each commit in detail.

 ```
 git log